omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 #### Numeric Data Types

-If you are using the Numerica Data Types module, you will have additional facet types to work with, including Date after, Date before, Value greater than, Value less than, Duration greater than, Duration less than, Date in interval.
+If you are using the Numeric Data Types module, you will have additional facet types to work with, including Date after, Date before, Value greater than, Value less than, Duration greater than, Duration less than, Date in interval.

 ![Facet Type dropdown menu showing options including Numeric Date Types](../modules/modulesfiles/FacetedBrowse-NumericDataTypesSelect.png)